Multi-variate correlation and mixtures of product measures: DTC and mixtures of product measures

 This lemma is taken directly from~\cite[Proposition 7.2]{Aus--WP}.
-To prove it, the elements $y_1$, \dots, $y_m$ are chosen at random and shown to have the desired property with with probability.
+To prove it, the elements $y_1$, \dots, $y_m$ are chosen independently at random from $\nu$ and shown to have the desired property with high probability.
 The details are similar to elementary proofs of the law of large numbers: a truncation followed by a variance estimate.
-In~\cite{Aus--WP}, the value $I$ in this lemma is written as an integral of the KL divergences $\rmD(\mu_\o\,\|\,\mu)$, but that integral is the same as $\rmI(P,\mu_\bullet)$ by~\eqref{eq:KL-chain5}.
-Also, in~\cite[Proposition 7.1]{Aus--WP} it is assumed that $K$ is standard Borel, but a quick check shows that this assumption plays no role in the proof.
+In~\cite{Aus--WP}, the value $I$ in this lemma is written as the $\nu$-integral of the KL divergences $\rmD(\mu_\bullet\,\|\,\mu)$, but that integral is equal to $\rmI(\nu,\mu_\bullet)$ by~\eqref{eq:KL-chain5}.
+Also, in~\cite[Proposition 7.2]{Aus--WP} it is assumed that $K$ is standard Borel, but a quick check shows that this assumption plays no role in the proof.

-By applying this to the mixture in Theorem A, we obtain the following variant of that theorem.
-It has the exact same setting as Theorem A itself, but messier estimates.
+By applying Lemma~\ref{lem:sampling} to the mixture in Theorem A, we obtain the following variant of that theorem.